bonna96/xyz/README.md

                      details of the person and returns their index in the file.

-   * changenumber(): This function takes an index as a parameter and changes the mobile number of the person at that index in the file “num.txt”.
+   * changenumber(): This function takes an index as a parameter and changes the mobile number of the person at that index in the file “num.txt” after entering choice 2(search number) then we will be able to change the number.
 It uses fseek() ,holds a file, an offset, and a position to move the file pointer to the correct position and fprintf() to overwrite the old number with the new one.